 It is also necessary that the parties to an agreement must agree for a lawful object.
 The object for which the agreement is entered into must not be fraudulent or illegal or immoral or opposed to public policy or must not imply injury to a person or property of another.

-The general rule at common law is that contracts do not have to be in writing.
+The general rule of common law is that contracts do not have to be in writing.
 Where formal requirements are necessary, these will have been established by statute and will refer to specific contracts.
-For example contracts concerning interests in land and guarantees must be in writing under the Statute of Frauds.
+For example, contracts concerning interests in land and guarantees must be in writing under the Statute of Frauds.